Surgeon24/UPorto_Event/EBD/EBD.md

 );

-create table IF NOT EXISTS RegisteredUsers(
+create table IF NOT EXISTS registered_user(
 	-- Q uuid - do we need it, is it ok?
 Professor liked it user_id uuid DEFAULT uuid_generate_v4 () PRIMARY KEY, name VARCHAR default 'name' NOT NULL,